open-mpi/ompi/docs/man-openmpi/man3/MPI_Dist_graph_create.3.rst

 WEIGHTS
 -------

-Weights are specied as non-negative integers and can be used to influence the process remapping strategy and other internal MPI optimizations.
-For instance, approximate count arguments of later communication calls along specic edges could be used as their edge weights.
+Weights are specified as non-negative integers and can be used to influence the process remapping strategy and other internal MPI optimizations.
+For instance, approximate count arguments of later communication calls along specific edges could be used as their edge weights.
 Multiplicity of edges can likewise indicate more intense communication between pairs of processes.
-However, the exact meaning of edge weights is not specied by the MPI standard and is left to the implementation.
+However, the exact meaning of edge weights is not specified by the MPI standard and is left to the implementation.
 An application can supply the special value MPI_UNWEIGHTED for the weight array to indicate that all edges have the same (effectively no) weight.
 It is erroneous to supply MPI_UNWEIGHTED